IAnalyzeGenomes/CallVars/README.md

 		conda activate CallVars

-6)	Running snakemake:
+6)	Running snakemake on command line interface (CLI):
-		Ensure you run the below command's in working directory.
+		Ensure you run the below command's in the working directory.

-		Dry run:
-		snakemake -np CallVars/Reports/{your_sample_name}_Germline.txt CallVars/Reports/{your_sample_name}_Somatic.txt --cores N
-		Real run:
+		Use below command on CLI for a dry run: snakemake -np
+		Fix errors, if any, during the dry run.

+		Use below command on CLI to execute the workflow: snakemake

-		snakemake CallVars/Reports/{your_sample_name}_Germline.txt CallVars/Reports/{your_sample_name}_Somatic.txt --cores N
+		Use below command on CLI if your machine supports multiple CPU cores: snakemake --cores N

-For instance, if the names if the FastQ files are A_R1.fastq and A_R2.fastq and number of cores available are 6 then run below command.

-		Dry run:
-		snakemake -np CallVars/Reports/A_Germline.txt CallVars/Reports/A_Somatic.txt --cores 6
-		Real run:
-		snakemake CallVars/Reports/A_Germline.txt CallVars/Reports/A_Somatic.txt --cores 6

 After the worklow has run successfully, below listed files will be available for clinical review.
+If you are running more samples then you will see these files for all your samples.

 	1] CallVars/Reports/A_Germline.txt containing a filtered list of germline variants.
 	2] CallVars/Reports/A_Somatic.txt containing a filtered list of somatic variants.